muratk5n/thirdwave/en/README.md

 ---

-They buy 'bright shiny object' tech, the kind liked by California libcucks.
+They buy 'bright shiny object' tech, the kind libcucks like.

 ---